 Litter and Marine Debris - Much More Than an Eyesore

 Litter and marine debris are a serious environmental problem.
 Oregon's most common litter includes cigarette butts, plastic bottles and caps, food wrappers, and plastic bags.
-These items and more are often confused with food, resulting in malnutrition, entanglement, or strangulation.
+Often animals confuse these items and more with food, resulting in malnutrition, entanglement, or strangulation.

 Even the smallest bits of trash can be harmful.
 For example, cigarette butts flow into storm drains, then directly to our rivers and streams.
 The chemicals they retain are released as they flow downstream to the ocean.
 Just as troubling, cigarette butts, tiny bits of plastic, and other trash are readily eaten by marine life.
 If we eat seafood, we may also ingest these contaminants.

 You Can Help!

 The time and energy you spend volunteering with SOLVE has a huge impact on Oregon's environment.
 In the last 10 years, SOLVE volunteers picked up over 7.5 MILLION pounds of trash across Oregon.
 Your hard work keeps our neighborhoods and natural areas clean.